teholm/amazon-guardduty-hands-on/docs/index.md

 > We will identity that credentials have been exfiltrated from a compromised host and identify the API calls taken from an external host using those credentials.
 In addition we will review the automated remediation taken through AWS Lambda.

 4. [Compromised S3 Bucket](./scenario4/index.md)
-> We will identity a malicious host attempting to make S3 API calls insoude our AWS environment and remediate the host manually.
+> We will identity a malicious host attempting to make S3 API calls inside our AWS environment and remediate the host manually.

 ## Cleanup